aiacovella/windows-surface-ubuntu-kiosk/README.md

 33. Click on the _WiFi_ icon in the upper right hand corner and select **Settings**.
 This will take you to the _WiFi Settings_ dialog.
 34. Click on the settings icon to the right of the network you are connected to.
 This will bring up a dialog with the network information.
 Take note of this IPV4 Address as you will need it for Ansible provisioning.
 Miltiple tablets can be provisioned at the same time with the Ansible script so it would be advisable to first perform the OS install an multiple tablets, leave them running and note the IP address of each one.

 	**Note**: It is advantageous to have a static IP address for the tablet as it may change its address after rebooting.
 Since this is a Kiosk, you'll have no acccess from the UI to configure the WiFi so you will have to rely on your router to tell you what address the tablet is assigned.
 A static address eleminates this problem as it will always have the same address.
 Refer to your home router's documentation on configuring a static address.

-35. Test the network connectivity from your provisioning machine to each of the tablets with the following step (with a an OS X or Linux machine):
+35. Test the network connectivity from your provisioning machine to each of the tablets by executing the following command in the terminal:

 	```
 	ssh {username}@{tablet IP addres noted above from the WiFi configuration}
 	```

 	If you are prompted for a password, you are able to reach the machine. **Note**: Your provisioning machine must be on the same network as the tablet(s).